Acts Chapter Twenty Five

 Festus continues to justify his actions by saying that he had given Paul a speedy trial.
 Most of the legal systems of the world are based on these Roman principles and it is a good fair system.
 The system was not the problem, it was the lack of courage of the politicians to do the right thing.
 As we see in our training as a soldier of God (see Ephesians 6), we are called to do the right thing all the time.

-'When his accusers got up to speak, they did not charge him with any of the crimes I had expected.
-Instead, they had some points of dispute with him about their own religion and about a dead man named Jesus who Paul claimed was alive.
-I was at a loss how to investigate such matters; so I asked if he would be willing to go to Jerusalem and stand trial there on these charges.'
+"When the accusers stood up, instead of charging him with some serious crime as I had expected, they disputed with him about certain points of their own religion, and particularly about somebody called Yeshua, who had died, but who Sha'ul claimed was alive.
+Being at a loss as to how to investigate such questions, I asked him if he would be willing to go to Yerushalayim and be tried on these matters there.

 The politician continues to give excuses for not doing the right thing.
 He admitted that Paul had not broken any laws but, instead of releasing him, he had asked him to go to Jerusalem for trial.
 It is much the same way today in that many people want to disguise the truth with a bunch of words.